hackclub/jams/jams/singles/3d-club-village/en-US.md

 </Grid>
 </Dropdown>

+## Optional activity: making assets! 📦
+If you're working in a group and have extra time, this could be really fun to spice up the collaboration: making custom assets to use in each of your islands!
+### The Task
+Each person will create a single asset from scratch—it could be anything from a funny-looking lawn chair to a giant Among Us crewmate statue!
+The assets that everyone makes will be available for others to use to customize their islands in the following steps.

 ## Customizing your island 🎀
 Now you know the basics of Spline, **it's time to start making the island your own**.
 Transform this basic house into your dream mansion, expand your island with more structures, or start from scratch to build something unique!